graphql-python/graphene/docs/execution/middleware.rst

 ------------------

 Middleware can also be defined as a function.
-Here we define a middleware that logs the time it takes to resolve each field
+Here we define a middleware that logs the time it takes to resolve each field:

 .. code:: python